webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - ![resource limits](img/resource_limits.PNG)
 - **resource group**
   - container that holds related resources(logical collection).
+  - you can **delete** a resource group with the **Azure Portal, Azure PowerShell, the Azure CLI**, or the **REST API**.
   - **Rules**
     - **each resource can only exist in one resource group**.
     - resource groups **cannot** be **nested**.
     - resource group **cannot** be **renamed**.
     - can have many different type(services) and **regions**.
+    - you can move resources to other resource groups. when **moving resources** from one group to another, you **can't add, update, or delete resources** in the resource groups until the move completes(the underlying **service** will continue to function).
+      - the resource group you move resource into must have enough resource quota. e.g. move VM and vCPU quota is at max limit.
     - all resources share the same lifecycle. e.g. you deploy, update, delete them together.
-    - a resource can interact with resources in other resource groups.
+    - a resource **can interact** with resources in other resource groups.
     - **RBAC(role based access control)** can be **assigned** to resource groups.
     - because a resource group contains metadata about resources, for **compliance reasons(government, sovereign states)**, you must provide a **location** of resource group.
-    - when **moving resources** from one group to another, you **can't add, update, or delete resources** in the resource groups until the move completes.
-The 'services' will still be available.
   - ![az scope](img/az-scopes-billing.png)

 ```powershell